Translated by Takuya Erik Watanabe

 3. Northern Hokkaido (Asahikawa, Furano, Biei, etc.)

-This area includes Asahikawa and its zoo, Furano and its lavender gardens, and Biei and its Blue Pond.
+This area includes Asahikawa and its zoo, Furano and its lavender gardens, and Biei and its Blue Pond (pictured above).
 Visitors can enjoy magnificent views of nature here.

 4. Central Hokkaido (Sapporo, Jozankei, etc.)